jualtmey/AqualifeDApp/README.md

 ### On Private Test Network

-Use the utilites python script `aqualife.py` for setting up an private test network with `geth`.
+Use the utilities python script `aqualife.py` for setting up a private test network with `geth`.

 1. Initialize a private blockchain and create some test accounts with some ether: `python ./aqualife.py init`
 1. Run the private node locally: `python ./aqualife.py run`